joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticketing to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticketing to any post or Page!

 == Changelog ==

+= 2.0.15 =

+* Bug fix: Returned before refreshing cache when saving data.
+* Bug fix: Omit a duplicate cache refresh triggered when deleting data.
+* Bug fix: Improve logic for checking cart integrity.
+* Bug fix: Use general admission rolling ticket availability when checking ticket availability.
+* New: Function that verifies cart integrity to ensure all checks are identical.
+* Docs: Add docs for a handful of filters.

 = 2.0.14 =